Deadflight/Deadflight/README.md

   - 🌱 &nbsp; Learning more about Frontend Architectures and Developement.

-  - ✍️ &nbsp; Pursuing Competitive Programming and Gaming as hobbies/side hustles.
+  - ✍️ &nbsp; Cook and Gaming as hobbies/side hustles.

 </div>
 </div>